 March 11, 1947: The “drop” date for the very first MGM Records album, the soundtrack to Till The Clouds Roll By.

 Oddly enough, MGM Records never released updated and expanded versions of their originally-78rpm-albums in the LP era.
 They were content to re-release the existing soundtracks, over and over again.
-In the late 1980s and early 1990s CBS Special Products (later Sony Music Entertainment Inc./Sony Music Special Products), released expanded soundtracks which were taken directly from the actual film soundtracks and not the pre-recording sessions.
+In the late 1980s and early 1990s CBS Special Products (later Sony Music Entertainment Inc./Sony Music Special Products), released expanded soundtracks that were taken directly from the actual film soundtracks and not the pre-recording sessions.

 Finally, in the mid-1990s, Rhino Records, working with Turner Entertainment, began to release expanded “complete” soundtracks to MGM musicals utilizing the surviving pre-recordings as their main source of content.